Formguru/docs/source/index.html.md

 Once you have received these credentials, you will write code that exchanges them for an authentication token when you want to make a request to our API.
 The flow will be:

 1. Exchange your client ID and secret with `https://guru-prod.us.auth0.com` for an access token.
+The value of the `expires_in` field is the number of seconds until this token expires.
-1. Store the tokens in persistent storage, so that they can be re-used on each call.
+1. Store the token along with its expiration date in persistent storage so that it can be re-used on each call.
 It is important to not request new tokens on each call as your application will be rate limited.
 1. Before making a call to the Guru API, check if the token is expired and, if so, refresh it.
 1. Make the call to the Guru API using the access token.